mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 ##Commit logs

-Like commit history of any version control system, but just more tricks you have got with Git.
+Like showing commit history in any version control system, Git is just more powerful in every single way.

 To see the commits from a specific user.